Krzysiek-Mistrz/yocto_rtos_arm_cortex_m4/README.md

-# STM32F411 Yocto Recovery System
+# STM32F411CEU6 Zephyr Recovery System

-A minimal embedded recovery system built with Yocto Project for STM32F411 Development Kit, featuring Zephyr RTOS, STM32 HAL integration, and comprehensive GPIO, communication interface, and recovery tools.
+A Zephyr RTOS-based recovery and diagnostic system built with Yocto Project for the STM32F411CEU6 microcontroller ("Black Pill" board).
+This project creates a **single monolithic firmware binary** with an interactive shell interface for hardware testing and recovery operations.

 ---